ding

 README

-# Ding - simple secure self-hosted private build server for developers
+Ding is a simple secure self-hosted private build server (for continuous

 Ding lets you configure repositories and build scripts and compile your